Mink Mile: Retail

 Many independent retailers struggle to meet these demands, and many in past years have closed or relocated to other streets.
-However, it is estimated that some retailers pull in more than $2000 per square foot in sales.
+However, it is estimated that some retailers pull in more than $2,000 per square foot in sales.
 In 2008, the stretch of Bloor was named the seventh most expensive shopping street in the world by Fortune Magazine, claiming tenants can make $1,500 to $4,500 per square foot in sales.
 In 2012, Mink Mile commands an average rent of $310 per square foot, making it the most expensive place in Canada to lease retail space and the third most expensive retail space in North America.

 Several international luxury retailers have shops in the area including Hermès, Louis Vuitton, Dior, Gucci, Prada, Chanel, Cartier, Burberry, Dolce & Gabbana, Escada, MCM, Versace, Brunello Cucinelli, Christian Louboutin, Tiffany & Co., Coach, Saint Laurent, and a 50,000 square foot Harry Rosen flagship.
-Holt Renfrew also has its flagship department store on 50 Bloor Street and a Men's store at 100 Bloor Street.
+Holt Renfrew also has its flagship department store on 50 Bloor Street.

 There are also other midrange and upscale stores, such as Max Mara, Moncler, Brooks Brothers, Roots Canada, Sephora, H&M, and Aritzia.

 Eataly, a large format Italian marketplace, also operates a substantial flagship store on the street.
-Occupying a 50,000 Sq FT location in the newly renovated Manulife Centre.
+Occupying a 50,000 square foot location in the newly renovated Manulife Centre.